 Is there a way to show the assumed sale price and percent of income spent on housing when you click on a hex in the projected period?
 Similar to how it looks with the median purchase price in the past period, or is that not possible?
 It’s not showing the 2020 projection screen.

-Displacement vulnerability Present
+Displacement Vulnerability Present

 Were we going to show some (or all) of the factors with values when you click a hex?
 Currently just showing the score which I think people will have a harder time relating to even with the explanation text.